-Let’s start our discussion with HIPPA, the Health Insurance Portability and Accountability Act of 1996.
+Let’s start our discussion with HIPAA, the Health Insurance Portability and Accountability Act of 1996.
 As you know, it is legislation directing data privacy and security to safeguard medical information.

 The agency responsible for the enforcement of the standards is the Department of Health & Human Services (HHS), specifically the Office for Civil Rights (OCR).

-No doubt, since you’re handling protected health information (PHI), you need to stay in compliance with HIPPA.
+No doubt, since you’re handling protected health information (PHI), you need to stay in compliance with HIPAA.

 So let me ask you…

-- Is your office in compliance with HIPPA?
+- Is your office in compliance with HIPAA?

-- Are your relationships with business associates HIPPA compliant?
+- Are your relationships with business associates HIPAA compliant?